Simona Halep given four-year ban for anti-doping violations, vows to appeal decision and ‘clear my name’ | KRDO

 Halep added that she had adjusted her nutritional supplements ahead of the hard-court season in 2022.
 She said that none of the listed ingredients included any prohibited substances, but accepted that one of them was contaminated with roxadustat.

-“I was tested almost weekly after my initial positive test through early 2023, all of which came back negative.”
+“I was tested almost weekly after my initial positive test through early 2023, all of which came back negative,” Halep said.

-Halep added she was “eternally grateful” for the support from her friends, family and fans and that she will “appeal this decision to The Court of Arbitration for Sport (CAS) and pursue all legal remedies against the supplement company in question.”
+The Romanian added that she was “eternally grateful” for the support from her friends, family and fans and that she will “appeal this decision to The Court of Arbitration for Sport (CAS) and pursue all legal remedies against the supplement company in question.”

 Speaking to CNN Sport on Tuesday, Patrick Mouratoglou, who has coached Halep, said he was “extremely shocked” by the decision and anticipates that the four-year ban, if upheld, “probably means the end of her career.”